unglock/spa-js-ROUTER/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

-This tutorial explains how a machine learning model is applied on rea
+This tutorial explains how a machine learning model is applied on real-time data.
+It predict